ptfpinho23/wsl-multicast-adapter/readme.md

 This is currently a WIP!

-Experimental support for Multicast on WSL for outbound & inbound traffic - both outbound & inbound via a virtual Linux adapter & Windows proxy service
+Experimental support for Multicast on WSL - both outbound & inbound via a virtual Linux adapter & Windows proxy service

 ---